Globe

 The Brazilian Government has recently passed legislation introducing the following changes:

 • The working hours legislation will be applicable to remote workers.
-This will require employers to implement an electronic timekeeping system (after approval by their relevant union) to employees working remotely.
+This will require employers to implement an electronic timekeeping system (after approval by their relevant union) for employees working remotely.

 • Legislation and collective bargaining agreements must apply to all employees to include remote employees who are working outside of their employer’s jurisdiction (except if otherwise agreed by the parties).